donadev/hashcode_template/README.md

 1. Clone this repo
 2. Create a branch: `git checkout -b your-feature`
 3. Make some changes
-4. Test your changes by [running your local version](#developing-locally)
-5. Push your branch and open a Pull Request
+4. Push your branch and open a Pull Request

 ## License